 How does it work?

 The fish is frozen soon after it’s caught, then portioned out in individually-wrapped, 6-oz fillets.
-Wild Alaskan Company uses eco-friendly packaging and insulation.
-Dry ice keeps your order frozen until it arrives.
+Wild Alaskan Company uses ecofriendly packaging and insulation.
+Dry ice keeps your order frozen until you receive it.

 What does “wild-caught” mean?

-Wild-caught fish are sourced from natural bodies of water like oceans and rivers.
-Farm-raised fish, on the other hand, come from environments that use human intervention methods to increase production, according to the FDA.
+Wild-caught fish are sourced from natural environments like oceans and rivers.
+Alternatively, farm-raised fish come from settings that use human intervention methods to increase production, according to the FDA.

 With the monthly membership, choose between a wild salmon box, a wild combo box or a wild white fish box.
 The price is the same — here’s what you’ll pay: